react-native-camera/react-native-camera/docs/RNCamera.md

  - `maxFileSize` (int greater than 0).
 Specifies the maximum file size, in bytes, of the video to be recorded.
 For 1mb, for example, use 1\*1024\*1024.
 If nothing is specified, no size limit will be used.

- - `mute` (any value).
-If this flag is given in the option with any value, the video to be recorded will be mute.
+ - `mute` (any value). (*This value will automatically be set to true if the `captureAudio` has not been passed to the Camera component*) If this flag is given in the option with any value, the video to be recorded will be mute.
 If nothing is specified, video will NOT be muted.
  - `path` (file path on disk).
 Specifies the path on disk to record the video to.
 You can use the same `uri` returned to continue recording across start/stops

  The promise will be fulfilled with an object with some of the following properties: